 In course titles, a designates fall term, b designates spring term, and c designates summer.
-[Bracketed courses were not offered in 2017-2018.]
+[Bracketed courses are not offered in 2019-2020.]
 The School reserves the right to change the prescribed course of study as necessary.

 DESIGN AND VISUALIZATION